icinganalysis/icinganalysis.github.io/content/basics/Nomenclature.md

 __Airfoil chord__: the longest line possible between the leading edge and trailing edge of an airfoil.

 <a name="airspeed">__Airspeed__</a>: The speed of the aircraft through the air.
 Sometimes measured in knots (nautical mile per hour) or KTAS.
-A nautical mile is about 6076 feet or 1852 m.
+A nautical mile is about 6076 feet or 1852 m, or 1.15 statute ("standard") miles.

 <a name="angle-of-attack">__Angle of attack__</a>: Angle between airfoil chord and line of flight.